Tutorial

 In this tutorial, I will show how I can broadcast a message using Phoenix Channels to be handled by channels javascript and then simply set focus using javascript.

-This tutorial also builds upon [this turorial](https://fullstackphoenix.com/tutorials/send-events-from-js-to-a-liveview-component) where I set up an `AppChannel` that uses a channel name that is concatinated like:
+This tutorial also builds upon this tutorial where I set up an AppChannel that uses a channel name that is concatenated like:

 "app:#{csrf_token}"